-The Gymnasium 0W300 (located in the Bloorview School Authority, not the fitness centre) is now available for staff use on Tuesdays and Wednesdays between 12-2 p.m. and 3-5 p.m. on a drop-in basis.
+A few weeks ago, the Gymnasium (0W300) was made available for staff use only on Tuesdays and Wednesdays between 12-2 p.m. and 3-5 p.m. on a drop-in basis with supervision required.
+As of July 29, the pandemic steering committee approved self-supervised gym visits, which means that supervisor shifts are no longer required.

 In order to maintain physical distancing and avoid sharing of equipment, group games and team sports are not permitted at this time.
-The gym's capacity is 5 individuals at a time including the gym's supervisor.
+The gym's capacity is five individuals at a time.

-Staff should:
+Staff using the gym should:

-- Wash hands upon entrance to the gym and before leaving

-- Complete sign in/sign out

-- Maintain physical distancing of 6 feet

-- Disinfect all equipment after use
+- Wash hands upon entrance to the gym and before leaving - Complete sign in/sign out sheet - Maintain physical distancing of 6 feet - Disinfect all equipment after use and return them to the gym storage room - Ensure cleaning supplies (i.e. disinfectant wipes and gloves) remain in the gym for others to access